-Action 4.4: Title 1 - Parent Engagement
+Action 4.4: Title 1 - Parent engagement

 Parents and families engaged with school staff at the Title 1 Annual Meeting.
-This event was held in-person, on-site for participants to learn more about Title 1 funding and how it is used to support our Literacy Program.
+This event was held in-person, on-site for participants to learn more about Title 1 funding and how it is used to support our literacy program.
 Parents and families were able to ask questions and provide feedback on ways to improve our program.
 There was no substantive difference in the planned action compared to the actual implementation.

-Overall Successes: Our school was able to successfully engage Educational Partners and gathered stronger feedback for our LCAP, CSI plan, and Title 1.
+Overall Successes: Our school was able to successfully engage educational partners and gather stronger feedback for our LCAP, CSI plan, and Title 1.
 We received informative and actionable feedback from educational partners through surveys, parent/teacher conferences, and various school events including PAC/ELAC.
 Participation in the annual survey increased this year, and our community involvement and partnerships were maintained.

-Overall Challenges: While attendance at PAC/ELAC and other school events is growing, it has been difficult to find Educational Partners who are committed to being long term partners in our PAC and ELAC.
-This is where the most authentic feedback is gathered and because attendance and participation is transitory, parents often do not actively participate and share input without first being asked.
-We want to build the capacity of our parents to be a more active school partner.
+Overall Challenges: While attendance at PAC/ELAC and other school events is growing, it has been difficult to find educational partners who are committed to being long term participants in our PAC and ELAC.
+This is where the most authentic feedback is gathered and because attendance is transitory, parents often do not actively participate and share input without first being asked.
+We want to build the capacity of our parents to be more active school partners.